Bots and Automated Attacks

 Figure 2.
 Web automation rates January - June 2023 by Industry.
 The order of the curves in June matches the order of the legend.

 From January to April 2023, Healthcare had the highest levels of unwanted Web automation.
 However, this automation saw a significant decrease in May 2023 before rebounding in June.
-The Telecom industry has seen a steady increase in automation starting off as the third most targeted industry in January 2023 with 24.8% automation.
-This peaked in May 2023 when Telecom was the most targeted industry with 33.5% automation, before decreasing in June.
-Also trending upwards over the year was Hospitality which was the second most targeted industry for the month of June 2023 (30.5% automation), coinciding with the summer travel season.
-Fashion Retail, Grocery Retail and eCommerce all saw a marked decrease in automation from May 2023 to June 2023 as consumer demand shifted from spending on buying things to travel and experiences.
-Credit unions, despite being one of the least targeted industries throughout the first half of 2023, saw a marked rise in attacks during June 2023, increasing from 1.2% automation in May to 13.6% in June.
+The Hospitality industry has seen a steady increase in automation starting off as the eighth most targeted industry in January 2023 with 11.7% automation.
+This peaked in June 2023 when Hospitality which was the second most targeted industry with 30.5% automation, coinciding with the summer travel season.
+Credit unions, despite being one of the least targeted industries throughout the first half of 2023, saw a marked rise in attacks during June 2023, increasing from 1.2% automation in May to 6.8% in June.

 It is hard to explain a lot of these fluctuations as they are often influenced by large events like sales or major marketing events (e.g., Black Friday, Cyber Monday, back-to-school, Memorial Day), summer holiday travel, mergers and acquisitions, changes in applications and security posture, breaches and credential leaks.
 They can also be influenced by less obvious factors, such as a new advanced persistent threat actor targeting a specific industry, a new automation tool or technique, or an increase or decrease in underlying enterprise base for that industry.
 This data is therefore meant to be directional, and to allow security teams to see if their experience is indicative of wider industry factors or is unique to their own enterprise.